rrumana/Leetcode/README.md

 # Leetcode

-This Repository is now being managed on Ubuntu VM
+This repository is now being managed on Ubuntu VM

 Just a collection of Leetcode questions I have done as of recent.